gregr/ina/nscheme/README.md

 - gui/
   - library built on whatever native or emulated gui capabilities are provided
 - platform/
-  - common.scm, control.scm, privileged.scm
+  - common.scm, control.scm, privileged.scm  ; primitive packages shared by all platforms
   - /low-level/
     - for low-level primitive operators, such as those used to implement the operators provided by control.scm
   - bootstrap.scm etc.
     - these currently test the process for building environments, but will probably be removed once nscheme.scm is implemented for each platform family (posix, www, etc.)
   - posix/ and www/ subdirectories describe platforms, and contain one or more platform-specific primitive-envs/runtime/compiler/linker compositions
   - posix  ; library for working in the context of a posix-like environment (simulated or otherwise)
-    - privileged.scm
-      - console streams/ports, file-system, network, process, shell-environment, command-line-arguments
+    - common.scm  ; package of posix-specific primitives
-    - port.scm
+    - host-process.scm, file.scm, network.scm
-      - composes some of the above with the general form from text/port.scm
-    - stty interaction
-      - depends on a privileged capability to run an external process
-    - other things related to IO
     - nscheme.scm  ; a (command-line) evaluation/compilation program that might also double as a library/module in the target platform language
       - this interface is allowed to run code that overrides, or even throws away, the interface, replacing it with something else
       - this repo may or may not include an implementation of a more featureful interactive editor/evaluator/desktop with documents, auto-save, snapshotting, and data export
         - both TUI and GUI variants
     ; each of these puts together a platform-specific (cross-)compiler that also bundles a copy of all of include/
     - racket/
+      - implementation for Racket primitives should be generated as literal Racket code, not nScheme code
+      - we manually link to it during bootstrap, but also automatically link to it when compiling to posix Racket
     - c/         ; c/compile.scm will be more portable than c/x86-64/compile.scm
     - c/x86-64/  ; tail call and coroutine implementation differs from c/compile.scm
     - node.js/